 The Four-Day Week

-With the economic boom in the US-post war period, there were concerns that modern people would have so much free time that they wouldn’t know what to do with it.
-Charming films like this one were made to help teenagers find a use for all that free time they have
+With the economic boom in the US post-war period, there were concerns that modern people would have so much free time that they wouldn’t know what to do with it.
+Charming films like this one were made to help teenagers find a use for all that free time they suddenly found themselves with.